blackfireio/go-continuous-profiling/README.md

-# Experimental Blackfire Continuous Profiler for Go
+# Blackfire Continuous Profiler for Go

 Blackfire Continuous Profiler continuously collects and uploads profiling data to the Blackfire servers.